Welcome to BMX Riding!!! This page will give you the information

 Long sleeve shirt and pants are required to ride on the BMX track and knee pads and elbow pads are recommended.

 New riders can attend a free New Rider Orientation session and then a Novice Rider Development program to gain the skills and confidence to attend open practice and ride down the start hill.
 There is not a certification process for riders, but riders need to acquire a certain level of proficiency and skill before we recommend them for open practice or racing.
 Private coaching sessions will be available.
 A schedule of clinics and programs can by found on the track calendar.

-We have had children as young as 2 ride the track on a pedal-less bike (strider).
-Although we have had young riders, there is still a certain level of experience needed to ride the track safely.
+Children as young as two years of age can be competent balance bike riders on the track.
+For more information on balance bike programs click here.
+Although we have young riders, there is still a base level of experience needed to ride the track safely.
 The New Rider Orientation session is an introduction to the sport of BMX that provides new riders and parents all the information they need to get started with BMX riding and racing.
 There will be a limited number of bikes available during the "Try the Track" portion of the session, but participants are welcome to bring their own bike and helmet.
 Personal bikes will be inspected by staff before getting on the track.